Do you believe in the Users? Crom:

 - In the finale of Puella Magi Madoka Magica Madoka becomes a god and creates a new universe.

-- Played with in the anime Sora Wo Kakeru Shoujo.
+- Played with in Sora O Kakeru Shoujo.
 The humans built space-colony super-computers that will prove for all the humans' needs, and they do fulfill their purpose, but is it the be-all and end-all of things?

 - Neon Genesis Evangelion has the Evangelions, cloned versions of the nigh-almighty Angels with the power to cause mass destruction or creation given the right or wrong circumstances.
 However, their potential is filibustered by SEELE, fearing the creation of a god-like entity.
 Unfortunately, Unit 01 devours Zeruel's core and reaches that status- but soon, SEELE alters its master plan to exploit the Eva's newfound powers to initiate Third Impact.